nansencenter/nextsim/modules/enkf/offline_perturbations/README.md

-# Instruction
+# Instruction _7-Feb-2020_
-This is an offline FORTRAN version that can create sequential perturbations.
-It is derived from the online perturbation in neXtSIM modules/enkf/perturbation
+This is a stand-alone FORTRAN version that can create sequential perturbations offline.
+The code is a subset of the original perturbation code obtained by Sukun.

-__The size of the perturbation series is set in main_pseudo2D.F90, i_step.__

-__Use run_script.sh to compile the fortran codes and execute to create perturbation__

-To the FORTRAN code, the origianl purpose is to estimate the amplification of wind velocity by perturbing wind fields in ensemble simulations.
-See details in  run_script.sh.
+- A more complete version is in nextsim/modules/enkf/perturbation.
+The online perturbation in neXtSIM modules/enkf/perturbation.
+The latest maintainence is in nextsim's git repository: IOperturbation/bf1686de6b8757da947448aaf9a0c4b5e22cd51c

-The estimation of the amlification is in calculate_ratio.m Dignostic output of an perturbation is given in display_perturbation.m
+- In ./report folder, it saves previous relevant studies.
+The estimation of the amplification is in ./report/calculate_ratio.m

+- In ./src folder,
+    - Set the length of a sequential perturbations for one member to variable i_step in ./src/main_pseudo2D.F90.
+    - Set domain size in main_pseudo2D.F90.
+    - Compile the code by makefile.

+- In ./result folder, pertubation series are saved in seperated subfolders distincted by ensemble id

+- Configuration of perturbations are set i pseudo2D.nml

+Use run_script.sh for a fresh compilation the fortran codes and generating perturbations in parallel by sbatch, where ensemble size is set.

+slurm_script.sh is missing